 - personal development (leadership attributes)

-- Is a requirement of the program of study; academic and/or professional experience
+- The equipment is a requirement of the program of study; academic and/or professional experience

-- Is a reasonable expectation with links to academic/employability outcomes
+- The equipment is a reasonable expectation with links to academic/employability outcomes